How to Cook Ribeye Steaks on the Stove

 Notes

-You should plan on about 6 ounces of rib-eye per person, more of course if you know you have devout steak lovers.
+You should plan on about 6 ounces of ribeye per person, more if you know you have devout steak lovers.
 And whenever you make a steak, plan for leftovers!
-A salad with sliced steak is a lunchtime treat, or you can use the meat, or of course a sandwich on a crusty baguette with spicy mayo.
+A salad with sliced steak is a lunchtime treat, or you can use the meat, or of course, a sandwich on a crusty baguette with spicy mayo.

-A rib-eye steak often weighs about 20-ounces or more, and one steak will feed 2, 3 or more people.
-Once the steak is nicely sliced and plated on a serving platter or individual plates people it will feel like a generous portion of meat.
+A ribeye steak often weighs about 20 ounces or more, and one steak will feed 2, 3, or more people.
+Once the steak is nicely sliced and plated on a serving platter or individual plates, people will feel like it’s a generous portion of meat.

 Nutrition